-• County funding, the major funding source for the Library, is expected to increase in 2014, but the increase in funding will not be sufficient to resolve the Library's structural deficit.
-A small work group was formed in early 2013 consisting of three Legislators, the County Administrator and his assistant, three Library Trustees and the Director and Business Manager to explore the Library's structural deficit.
+- County funding, the major funding source for the Library, is expected to again increase in 2015, but the increase in funding will not be sufficient to resolve the Library's structural deficit.
+A small work group was formed in early 2013 consisting of three Legislators, the County Administrator and his assistant, three Library Trustees, the Library Director and Business Manager to explore the Library's structural deficit.
 The group reviewed revenue sources and expenses and then discussed other possible funding sources, including a referendum.
-A report with findings and recommendations will be issued later in 2013.
-Meanwhile, the Library will continue to draw down its remaining fund balance and expects to exhaust its fund balance in 2015.
+A report with findings and recommendations was issued in July 2013.
+Short-term budget recommendations were made by the working group to sustain current levels of service requiring both increasing recurring support and the utilization of both the Library and County reserves.
+A full year will be devoted to the process of marshaling the resources of the Library to develop a long term sustainable revenue model. - In keeping with ongoing considerations regarding organizational structure and recommendations in the County working group report to restrain budget submittals and maintain current levels of service, the Library Board of Trustees in November 2013, approved a re-organizational plan to flatten the structure of the Library with all department heads headed by a Librarian III with a MLS and NYS Public Librarian certification. - The Library expects state aid to remain stable, but after several years of decreased funding and increased operating expenses the overall loss in aid continues to impair services provided to members of the Finger Lakes Library System.
+In addition, reductions in state aid to the Finger Lakes Library System has resulted in the Library assuming responsibility for work previously handled by the System significantly further impacting work load of TCPL staff.

-- The Library expects state aid to remain stable, but after several years of decreased funding and increased operating expenses the overall loss in aid continues to impair services provided to members of the Finger Lakes Library System.
-In addition, reductions in state aid to the Finger Lakes Library System has resulted in the Library assuming responsibility for work previously handled by the System; significantly impacting work load of TCPL staff. - The Library continues to experience significant decreases in interest revenue due to economic conditions.
-The Library anticipates again reducing the fund balance in 2014 to balance the budget.
-This will further decrease interest revenue due to lower cash balances available to earn interest. - The Library continues to rely heavily on income from the Friends of the Library, derived from their two annual book sales, to support a majority of the Library collection and collection related expenses.
+- The Library continues to rely heavily on income from the Friends of the Library, derived from their two annual book sales, to support a majority of the Library collection and collection related expenses.
 The amount received from the Friends of the Library should remain stable for the near future, but changes in technology and the way people access literary materials may significantly impact book sale revenue in the coming decade.
-Private donor support from donors, foundations and grants channeled through Tompkins County Public Library Foundation is expected to be stable.
-Foundation funding supports the collection and a number of special programmatic initiatives which otherwise would not be possible. - New York State pension liability is expected to further increase by 10% in 2013, and into 2014 before leveling off.
-Health insurance costs are also expected to escalate by at least 10% in 2014. - Collective bargaining agreements with the Professional Staff Association and the Support Staff Association, both of which are represented by the UAW Local 2300, expired December 31, 2012.
+Private donor support from donors, foundations and grants channeled through Tompkins County Public Library Foundation are expected to be stable.
+Foundation funding supports the collection and a number of special programmatic initiatives which otherwise would not be possible. - New York State pension liability is expected to begin to level off in 2015, but health insurance costs continue to escalate causing additional pressure on the Library's operational budget. - Collective bargaining agreements with the Professional Staff Association and the Support Staff Association, both of which are represented by the UAW Local 2300, expired December 31, 2012.
 In late 2012 and early 2013 the Library explored the possibility jointly with both associations of facilitated intensive negotiations as an alternative to the traditional bargaining format.
 The unions decided against this method.
-At this time, bargaining has not been initiated by either party but plans to begin negotiations are underway. - As a result of new census figures, the State of New York mandates the Library to be open 60 hours per week.
-The Library has been unable to comply and will request a waiver.
-The Library is studying work load and operating structure in conjunction with labor contract restrictions and anticipates being able to comply by January 2014.
+The Support Staff Association is currently organizing a new negotiation team.
+As of March 2014, the Board of Trustees has issued a request to both bargaining units for negotiations to begin. - As a result of new census figures, the State of New York mandates the Library to be open 60 hours per week.
+The Library has been unable to comply and a waiver was approved.
+The Library is studying work load and operating structure in conjunction with labor contract restrictions and anticipates being able to comply by January 2015.